nathanhumphrey/koa-react-boiler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)

-Boilerplate to get up and running quickly with Koa and React.
+SSR Exploration Project - Boilerplate to get up and running quickly with Koa and React.

 ## Limitations

-Note, this project is not production ready.
+Note, this project is not intended to be used in production.
+It was developed as an exploratory exercise for implementing SSR via Koa and React.
 At this time, the project provides only basic support for server-side rendering and development of a React application served via Koa.
 Future plans include (but are not limited to):

 - Session support
 - Datastore support